sgolebiewski-intel/openvino/docs/notebooks/text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: hello. great. how are you? tell me more about yourself.
+    PersonaGPT: i'm good thanks for asking

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: just hanging out after a long day of work. how about you?
+    PersonaGPT: just relaxing before bed

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: not really. are you in a band or something?
+    PersonaGPT: no. what do you dance to?

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: well, there are plenty of dance books. what do you do for fun?
+    PersonaGPT: what do you do for fun or for a hobby?

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: i like to spend time with my family and take care of my siblings.
+    PersonaGPT: i like to read and play games.

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: i'm getting ready for my shift at the supermarket tomorrow. you?
+    PersonaGPT: i'm great thanks for asking.

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: what else do you like to do for fun?
+    PersonaGPT: no. what do you like to do for fun?

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: well, there are plenty of book about dance. do you like to read?
+    PersonaGPT: what do you like to do for fun?

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good. i like to read too. what are your hobbies?
+    PersonaGPT: i am good thanks for asking

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: getting ready for work tomorrow. you like reading?
+    PersonaGPT: i'm relaxing before bed.